 All academic degree programs, certificate programs, and non-academic departments at UND are expected to have an assessment plan.

-- Department mission statement
+- Department/program mission statement

 Writing Assessment Plans

 Program assessment plans should answer the following questions for departments and students:

 - What should students be able to do by the time they complete the program?
 What learning outcomes should be achieved by the time they complete the major or certificate?

 - What methods will be used to find out if they have met these learning outcomes?

 - How will you ensure that the necessary information gets collected, analyzed, and discussed in a timely manner?
 Who's accountable for coordinating the assessment activities within the department?